sbutcher/python_test/README.md

 python test inside and outside a singularity container.

 Uses python 2.7.8 from Centos SCL inside the container.
 We have python2.7.8 natively too.
-Jobs were run via Univa 8.4.0
+Jobs were run via Univa 8.4.0 on the same node.
+Node was empty except for running the job.

 ## Results: